gvisoc/python-project-template/README.md

     return i + 1
 ```

-### Try the Git workflow enhanced with code formatter and style check
+### Try The Git Workflow Enhanced with a Code Formatter and a Style Checker
 The first thing that can be tried is to break the formatting of the file.
 Add some spaces around the `i` parameter:

 ```Python